fossasia/eventyay-tickets/README.rst

 |screenshots|

-Check out our `feature page` for more screenshots – or check the `list of events`_ to see how pretalx looks in the wild.
+Check out our `feature list`_ for more screenshots – or check the `list of events`_ to see how pretalx looks in the wild.

 pretalx is highly configurable, so you can change its appearance and behaviour